databrickslabs/dbldatagen/CONTRIBUTING.md

 But it can be built with any Python virtualization environment.

 ### Spark dependencies
-The builds have been tested against Spark 3.3.0.
-This requires the OpenJDK 1.8.56 or later version of Java 8.
+The builds have been tested against Apache Spark 3.4.1.
 The Databricks runtimes use the Azul Zulu version of OpenJDK 8 and we have used these in local testing.
 These are not installed automatically by the build process, so you will need to install them separately.